codeless/phpYouDo/README.md

 ===

 __Q: Can PYD handle multiple databases in one application?__

 A: Yes, see the examples.

 __Q: What sorts of databases PYD can handle?__

 A: Only relational ones.
 PYD uses [PHP Data Objects](http://php.net/pdo) to access databases.

+__Q: phpYouDo per default uses a lot of JavaScript; can phpYouDo be configured to work without JavaScript?__

+A: Yes, by using PHP templates and an individual PHP template engine.
+Please the the nojs-example.

 __Q: The examples use SQLite databases only.
 How to use MySQL?__

 A: Example db.ini.php for MySQL:

 ~~~